ubinexus/sonic-utilities/doc/Command-Reference.md

 This command is used to show the current statistics for the configured drop counters.
 Standard drop counters are displayed as well for convenience.

+Because clear (see below) is handled on a per-user basis different users may see different drop counts.

 - Usage:
   ```
   show dropcounter counts [-g <group name>] [-t <counter type>]